Code-Institute-Submissions/Touchdown/README.md

 ### **UX - SKELETON:**

-The skeleton of this project was desgined and established using Lucid Chart (https://www.lucidchart.com/).
+The skeleton of this project was designed and established using Lucid Chart (https://www.lucidchart.com/).

 - Although the mobile first method is recommended and heavily supported by bootstrap, i went via the desktop first approach to fully realise the initial game idea.
 - In future, the mobile first method may be more suitable due to societies increase in mobile gaming activity.